Thikse Monastery: History

 In the mid 15th century, Palden Zangpo continued the monastic work started by his teacher, Sherab Zangpo.
 He decided to build a larger monastery here that was dictated by an unusual event that occurred while choosing a site.
 Legends narrate that Tsongkhapa had predicted that his doctrine would prosper on the right bank of the Indus River.
 This prediction came true when the Thiksey Monastery was established.
 This was followed by others such as Spituk Monastery and Likir Monastery, which are also situated on the right bank of the Indus.

 According to legend, Sherab Zangpo and Palden Zangpo were performing sacred rituals near the Yellow Temple.
 The torma offerings were then taken to a rock outcrop to be thrown down to the valley.
 As they were about to throw the torma into the valley, two crows appeared and carried away the ceremonial plate with the offering of torma.
 They then placed the torma at a location on the other side of the hill.
 When Palden Zangpo and his disciples began looking for the torma, they reached Thiksey, where they found that the crow had placed the torma on a stone in perfect order and in an undisturbed condition.
 Palden took this finding as a divine directive to build the monastery there.

-Left: View of the monastery from across the valley.